nextstrain/rsv/config/description.md

 - clade assignment via clade definitions defined here:
   [RSV-A](https://raw.githubusercontent.com/rsv-lineages/lineage-designation-A/main/.auto-generated/lineage.tsv)
   [RSV-B](https://raw.githubusercontent.com/rsv-lineages/lineage-designation-A/main/.auto-generated/lineage.tsv)
-  These clade definitions are based on the not-yet-published nomenclature of the RSV Genotyping Consensus Consortium.
+  These clade definitions are based on the [nomenclature proposal by the RSV Genotyping Consensus Consortium](https://wwwnc.cdc.gov/eid/article/30/8/24-0209_article).

 #### Underlying data

 We source sequence data and metadata from [Pathoplexus](https://pathoplexus.org) which ingests data from INSDC and provides data from INSDC together with data that were submitted directly to Pathoplexus.
 See our [ingest configuration file](https://github.com/nextstrain/rsv/blob/master/ingest/config/config.yaml).
 Curated sequences and metadata are available as flat files at the links below.
-Note that these data are subject to [data use terms by Pathoplexus](https://pathoplexus.org/about/terms-of-use/data-use-terms).
+The data in the files provided below is the subset of data from Pathoplexus under the OPEN [data use terms](https://pathoplexus.org/about/terms-of-use/data-use-terms).
 In the metadata files below, each sequence contains a field specifying the data use terms of this sequence and a link to the data use terms.
-If you use these data, please pay particularly close attention to the terms associated with RESTRICTED sequences.

 - [RSV-A sequences](https://data.nextstrain.org/files/workflows/rsv/a/sequences.fasta.xz)
 - [RSV-A metadata](https://data.nextstrain.org/files/workflows/rsv/a/metadata.tsv.gz)

 - [RSV-B sequences](https://data.nextstrain.org/files/workflows/rsv/b/sequences.fasta.xz)
 - [RSV-B metadata](https://data.nextstrain.org/files/workflows/rsv/b/metadata.tsv.gz)

+ If you are interested in the RESTRICTED USE data, we ask you to obtain those directly from Pathoplexus.